Walt Disney World

 - Disneyland Paris

-According to TEA/ERA, in 2006 they estimate that the Walt Disney World Resort in Orlando took 4 out of the top 5 spots for most visited attractions in the whole of the USA, namely:
+According to TEA/AECOM, in 2015 they estimate that the Walt Disney World Resort in Orlando took 4 out of the top 5 spots for most visited attractions in the whole of the USA, namely:

-If you are staying in one of the onsite Disney resort hotels then you will be able to take a free Disney motorcoach shuttle bus to the various attractions.
+If you are staying in one of the onsite Disney resort hotels then you will be able to take a free Disney motor coach shuttle bus or water taxis to the various attractions.
 If you do take your car then parking is free for Disney resort residents.

 Many offsite hotels also offer complimentary shuttle buses to the parks.